Ben: Well, you never know.

 If the treasure exists, it will prove Thomas Gates' story.
 To restore his family's reputation, Ben reunites with Riley to set out on yet another set of clues leading to yet another treasure.
 Of course, the rest of his team show up eventually, including Ben's mom Emily (Helen Mirren).
 But at one point they run into a jam with the clue list, which requires a (highly illegal) meeting with the President of the United States to locate his "Book of Secrets."

 A third installment had been discussed since the second film was released and remained in Development Hell for almost 15 years.
 In May 2020, Jerry Bruckheimer announced that not only was the third film's script finished, but a series for Disney+ was also in development; the latter was officially greenlit in 2021.
 Currently, the third film will feature the original cast, while the series (to be directed by Mira Nair) will have a separate cast centered around the new character Jess Morales.
-It is unclear whether the series will be connected to the movies or simply follow a similar premise.
+In 2022, it was revealed that Bartha would reprise his role as Poole for the series.

 These films provide example of: